auth0/docs/articles/security/store-tokens.md

 * [Auth0.Android Saving and Renewing Tokens](/libraries/auth0-android/save-and-refresh-tokens)
 * [Auth0.swift Saving and Renewing Tokens](/libraries/auth0-swift/save-and-refresh-jwt-tokens)

-## Single page apps
+## Single-page apps

+Securing single page apps (SPAs) comes with its own set of concerns.
+You'll need to ensure that tokens and other sensitive data are not vulnerable to [cross-site scripting](https://www.owasp.org/index.php/Cross-site_Scripting_(XSS)) and can't be read by malicious JavaScript.

-For single page apps (SPA), we recommend using the [Auth0 Single Page App SDK](/libraries/auth0-spa-js).
+We recommend using the [Auth0 Single Page App SDK](/libraries/auth0-spa-js).
 The Auth0 SPA SDK handles token storage, session management, and other details for you.

 ### Don't store tokens in local storage